TechWithVikas/.github/profile/README.md

-# Vikas Ganiga's Projects
+# Tech With Vikas

-Welcome to the VikasGanigaProjects GitHub organization!
+Welcome to the TechWithVikas GitHub organization!
 This organization serves as a showcase for all of my projects and contributions.
 Here, you can explore various repositories that demonstrate my skills, interests, and achievements in the world of software development, coding, and technology.

 ## About the Org